oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    indicating the broker supports none of the offered identifiers.
 The client MUST fall back to TCP/TLS.
 4. **QUIC connection fails (network error):** The client cannot establish a QUIC connection due to a network-level failure.
-See Section 6.6 for downgrade rules.
+See Section 6.6 for fallback rules.

 A QUIC probe that does not result in a successful `mqtt` ALPN negotiation is